webplatform/docs/concepts/Internet_and_Web/OAuth/index.md

 ---
-title: OAuth: an open standard for authentication
+title: 'OAuth: an open standard for authentication'
 notes:
   - 'Needs additional content; content only visible in "Edit Source" mode.'
 readiness: 'In Progress'